dgreerf5/LTM_Fundamentals_101_Agility_2018/docs/Module 3/Lab_3.rst

       #.
 Take the shortcut directly to the **Resources** of the
          virtual server.
 (Can you find it?)

-**Note:** When we created the Virtual Server, everything was on a single page.
-We find when we return to modify the Virtual Server the Properties and Resources are on different pages.

    #.
 Set the **Default Persistence Profile** to **my-src-persist**.

       |image16|